 Unfortunately, it’s hard to sort through the unstructured data of review text.
 After all, you’re dealing with different customers with different opinions.
 One customer might love a restaurant’s fried chicken, while another customer might hate it.
 It’s hard to get an objective picture of which areas really need improvement.

-The engine looks at your customer reviews gives you grades on certain categories like “Customer Service” and “Pricing”.
-You’ll be able to see how well you’re performing on a variety of different metrics instead of having to manually crawl through every review in search of reliable performance indicators.
+The engine looks at your customer reviews and gives you grades on certain categories like “Customer Service” and “Pricing”.
+You’ll be able to see how well you’re performing on a variety of different metrics, instead of having to manually crawl through every review in search of reliable performance indicators.

-By seeing what customers are saying about you and your customers, you can see the exact areas where your business needs to improve.
+By seeing what customers are saying about you and your competitors, you can see the exact areas where your business needs to improve.
 Perhaps a competitor is outperforming you in “customer service”.
-With this information in hand, you can retrain employees to better serve customers.
+With this information in hand, you can re-train employees to better serve customers.